makersacademy/takeaway-challenge/README.md

 # # The Takeaway Challenge
-## `Context
+## Context
 Weekend (ruby coding) Challenge for the second week of Makers Academy Course.

 ## Documents Organisation
 * The Original README.md file containing the requirements of this challenge is renamed to Challenge_Instruction.md.
-*   Progess.md contains the snapshot of codes for each steps.
+* Progess.md contains the 'user story - domain model - feature test plan' approach for each step.
 * Programme code in ./lib dictionary.
 * Unit test code in ./spec dictionary.